splunk/observability-workshop/docs/synthetics/index.md

 ![placeholder](../images/synthetics/image16.png)

-Click on **Click Here to Analyze with Optimization** which will prompt to login to your Rigor Optimization Account.
+Click on **Click Here to Analyze with Optimization** which will prompt to login to your Splunk Synthetic Monitoring Optimization Account.
 If you **don't have this option**, navigate to this page: [](https://optimization.rigor.com/s/2194959?tid=ov&sh=3AF8C48AADD6D3E5F5DAA8B4B7BB7F45)

 ![placeholder](../images/synthetics/image31.png)